We All Know:

-- Select the mode you need. only few robot vacuums like offer modes.
+- Select the mode you need. only a few robot vacuums offer modes.
 The most useful one is the spot cleaning mode useful for cleaning the dirt spots needed to be clean more.

 - If you think the carpets need some more cleaning, you can run it twice or thrice.
 Usually, to say, Robot vacuums enlisted in this guide has dirt detect technology.
 So it doesn’t give a chance (to you) to point a finger at.